hashicorp/nomad/website/source/docs/jobops/resources.html.md

 more useful to graph resource usage over time to better understand and estimate resource usage.
 Nomad supports outputting resource data to statsite and statsd and is the recommended way of monitoring resources.
-For more information about outputing telemetry see the [Telemetry documentation](/docs/agent/telemetry.html).
+For more information about outputting telemetry see the [Telemetry documentation](/docs/agent/telemetry.html).

 For more advanced use cases, the resource usage data may also be accessed via the client's HTTP API.
 See the documentation of the Client's